Darcyddx/darcyddx.github.io/_pages/about.md

 In addition to academic work, Xi has built creative projects combining AI and real-world applications.
 His Active Vision project helps tennis players improve their swings with real-time feedback, while his Image Embedding Explorer provides interactive 3D visualization of complex image data.
 These projects reflect his passion for building AI tools that are both innovative and user-friendly.

-Outside of research, Xi enjoys basketball 🏀, badminton, traveling ✈️, and playing guitar 🎸.
+Outside of research, Xi enjoys basketball 🏀, badminton 🏸, traveling ✈️, and playing guitar 🎸.
 These activities keep him curious, creative, and balanced in both work and life.

 ## News 📪